FAQ

 You got a Copy copy!

-By my estimation, there are 78 Copy copies of Can’t Spell Treason Without Tea, 97 Copy copies of A Pirate’s Life for Tea, and 92 Copy copies of This Gilded Abyss.
+By my estimation, there are 78 Copy copies of Can’t Spell Treason Without Tea97 Copy copies of A Pirate’s Life for Tea92 Copy copies of This Gilded Abyss, and 114 Copy copies of The Day Death Stopped.
 That means these are VERY rare special editions!

-The first one was a mistake, kindly pointed out by Danny on Twitter.
-Everything afterwards was intentional, because pranking my readers is one of my favorite pastimes. >.>
+The first one (in CSTWT) was a mistake, kindly pointed out by Danny on X. Everything afterwards was intentional, because pranking my readers is one of my favorite pastimes. >.> The only way to get a Copy copy was by supporting me on Amazon in the first couple days of a book launch. 😀

-BookTok is a thriving community of readers, writers, and everyone in between.
+TikTok and Instagram are my favorites, simply because both have a thriving community of readers, writers, and everyone in between.
 I emphasize community, because too many people approach the app as a way to sell books, rather than form connections.
-I’ve met incredible friends on TikTok, and I use it as a platform to discuss writing, publishing, and marketing–but also my dogs, my life, my hobbies and passions.
+I’ve met incredible friends on both, and I use them as platforms to discuss writing, publishing, and marketing–but also my dogs, my life, my hobbies and passions.

 Tip one: be a real person.
-If you try to curate yourself into an Instagram model, TikTok will not respond favorably.
+If you try to curate yourself into a model, most social medias will not respond favorably.
 They want authenticity, not staged images of how great you are.
+Even on Instagram, folks are getting tired of that picture-perfect author.
+Be real.

 Tip two: make friends.
 Do this by following others.
 Engage in their content.
 Ask questions, listen to the answers, and establish yourself as a pillar of a community.
 If people know you, when you finally have a book for sale, they’ll be tripping to support your novels–same as you supported them.
 That’s community.

 The basic answers are basic for a reason.
-Engage with TikTok on a higher level, and you’ll have higher results.
+Engage on a higher level and you’ll have higher results.
 If all you’re using it for is to shout “buy my book,” don’t be surprised when everyone scrolls past.

-There’s a goldmine community in BookTok.
+There’s a goldmine community in BookTok and Bookstagram.
 You just have to do a little digging.

 Good lighting.
 A tripod to stabilize the video.
 Quick, fast-paced clips of you speaking, trimmed to cut out the millennial pause.
 Trending music attached to every video, even if it’s muted.
 Clear, concise speech.
 A variety of video styles, including speaking videos, dance videos, acting videos, page flip videos, and everything in between.